Dewdrops/evil-exchange/README.md

 `gx` (evil-exchange)

-On the first use, define the first {motion} to exchange.
+On the first use, define (and highlight) the first {motion} to exchange.
 On the second use, define the second {motion} and perform the exchange.

 `gX` (evil-exchange-cancel)